Share a screen with a friend on Facebook anytime, anywhere and for free!

 You (and your friend) need:

-- A Windows (XP or later) or a Mac (10.6 or later) computer; other desktop platforms coming soon.
-Note you can easily share your Windows screen with a Mac user or vice versa — deskhop is truly cross-platform!
+- A Windows, Mac or Linux computer.
+Note you can easily share your Windows screen with a Mac or Linux user or vice versa — deskhop is truly cross-platform!

 - A supported browser.
-The latest versions of IE on Windows, Safari on Mac, and Chrome and Firefox give the best experience, though other browsers should work.
+The latest versions of IE, Safari, Chrome and Firefox give the best experience, though other browsers should work.